Praveenakolluri26/My-Personal-Website/README.md

 # My-Personal-Website

+Personal Website 👩

-This is a basic personal website i made using html and css with the help of The Complete 2022 Web Development Bootcamp on Udemy.
+This is a basic personal website that displays my skills and gives an overview of who I am.
+I made it using HTML5 and CSS3 under the guidance of Dr.Angela Yu, The App Brewery.
+I am still working on updating this static website for a better use soon.